madushan-sooriyarathne/madushan-sooriyarathne/README.md

 ### About Me 🚀

-🌱 I’m a Creative Designer & Full Stack Web Developer based in 🇱🇰 Colombo, Sri Lanka.
-I design and code beautifully simple things and I love what I do. </br>
-👨‍💻 I am passionate about Web Design & Development and I enjoy learning new things. </br>
+👨‍💻 I’m a Creative Designer & Full Stack Web Developer based in 🇱🇰 Colombo, Sri Lanka.
+I design and code beautifully simple things and I love what I do.
+Also, I enjoy learning new things. </br>

 <br />